Star Trek Voyager (VOY) Season 7 Reviews

 Synopsis

-Now that I have seen it, I wonder why no one has come up with the idea of a shuttle race in Star Trek before.
-Although the race itself gradually lost its importance, both to the terrorist story and to Tom's and B'Elanna's love story, it is definitely one of the coolest new ideas lately, and a custom-tailored motive for Tom.
-I was pleased to see that Tom's immediate friends, namely B'Elanna and Harry, were both strongly involved too, and most other crew members contributed only little bits to the story centered on them.
+I wonder why no one had come up with the idea of a shuttle race in Star Trek before this episode.
+Although the race gradually loses its importance to both the terrorist plot and to Tom and B'Elanna's relationship, it remains one of the coolest ideas of the series and a perfect fit for Tom.
+I love it.
+I also like that Tom's closest friends, B'Elanna and Harry, are strongly involved, while most other crew members only add small touches to a story that focuses on this trio.

 Annotations